Giskard-AI/giskard/python-client/docs/guides/installation_library/index.md

 ## Install the Giskard Python Library for only Python use (no Giskard server) without LLM models

-If you don't want to use the UI features and your model is not a generative model, you need to install the `giskard` library with `pip`:
+If you don't want to use the UI features and your model is not a text generation model, you need to install the `giskard` library with `pip`:

 ::::{tab-set}
 :::{tab-item} Mac and Linux